MobiusRoamer/intermediary_proof_auction_sol/README.md

 (Explanation of how the original code works can be found via [tutorial on Medium](https://medium.com/@bryn.bellomy/solidity-tutorial-building-a-simple-auction-contract-fcc918b0878a))

-Forking the original repo to code various auction formats, including:
+Forking the original repo to code various auction formats in the contracts folder, including:

 (a) Traditional Auctions: First-price, Second-price, All-pay (all sealed-bid) (b) Batch Auctions